ACLU: 911 children split at border since 2018 court order

-SAN DIEGO (AP) — More than 900 children have been separated from their families at the border since a judge ordered that the practice be sharply curtailed, the American Civil Liberties Union said Tuesday.
+SAN DIEGO (AP) — More than 900 children, including babies and toddlers, were separated from their parents at the border in the year after a judge ordered the practice be sharply curtailed, the American Civil Liberties Union said Tuesday in a legal attack that will invite more scrutiny of the Trump administration’s widely criticized tactics.

+The ACLU said the administration is separating families over dubious allegations and minor transgressions including traffic offenses.
+It asked a judge to rule on whether the 911 separations from June 28, 2018, to June 29 of this year were justified.

+In June 2018 — days after President Donald Trump retreated amid an international uproar — U.S. District Judge Dana Sabraw ordered that the practice of splitting up families at the border be halted except in limited circumstances, like threats to child safety.
+The judge left individual decisions to the administration’s discretion.

-One parent was separated for property damage valued at $5, the ACLU said.
-Six parents were separated for convictions of marijuana possession.
-Eight were split up for fraud and forgery offenses.
+Since then, a parent was separated for having damaged property valued at $5, the ACLU said.
+A 1-year-old was separated after an official criticized her father for letting her sleep with a wet diaper.

-A 2-year-old Guatemalan girl was separated from her father after authorities examined her for a fever and diaper rash and found she was malnourished and underdeveloped, the ACLU said.
+In another case, a 2-year-old Guatemalan girl was separated from her father after authorities examined her for a fever and diaper rash and found she was malnourished and underdeveloped, the ACLU said.
 The father, who came from an “extraordinarily impoverished community” rife with malnutrition, was accused of neglect.

-About 20% of the 911 children separated from June 28, 2018, to June 29 of this year were under 5 years old, including babies, the ACLU said.
-They include 678 whose parents faced allegations of criminal conduct.
-Other reasons include alleged gang affiliation, unfitness or child safety concerns, “unverified familial relationship” or parent illness.
+About 20% of the 911 children separated from in the year after the judge’s order were under 5 years old, the ACLU said.

-In June 2018, U.S. District Judge Dana Sabraw ordered that the practice of splitting up families at the border be halted except in limited circumstances, like child-safety concerns.
-He told the administration to reunite the more than 2,700 children who were in government custody at the time, which has largely been accomplished.
+The separations occurred during an unprecedented surge of children from Central America that has overwhelmed U.S. authorities, most coming in families but many unaccompanied.
+Customs and Border Protection Commissioner Mark Morgan told a Senate committee Tuesday that the agency encountered more than 300,000 children since Oct.
+1.

+More than 2,700 children were separated at the time of Sabraw’s 2018 ruling, which forced the government to reunify them with their parents.

+The judge later ordered the government to find children who were separated since July 1, 2017, a group that an internal watchdog report estimated numbered in the thousands but has not yet been determined.
+The administration didn’t have adequate tracking systems at the time.

-The ACLU, which based its findings on reports that the administration provided, asked that the judge order the government to clarify its criteria for splitting families.
+The ACLU, which based its findings on reports that the administration provided, asked Sabraw to order the government to justify separations over the last year and to clarify its criteria for doing so.

 “It is shocking that the Trump administration continues to take babies from their parents,” ACLU attorney Lee Gelernt said.
 “The administration must not be allowed to circumvent the court order over infractions like minor traffic violations.”